Luke 12:13-21

 20 εἶπεν δὲ αὐτῷ ὁ θεός, Ἄφρων, ταύτῃ τῇ νυκτὶ τὴν ψυχήν σου ἀπαιτοῦσιν ἀπὸ σοῦ: ἃ δὲ ἡτοίμασας, τίνι ἔσται;

-But God said to him, “Fool, this night they are demanding your soul from you; yet the things which you prepared will be whose?”
+But God said to him, “Fool, in this night they are demanding your soul from you; yet the things which you prepared will be whose?”

 εἶπεν: AAI 3s, λέγω, 1) to say, to speak